 TES is funded by the United Way, and local businesses, churches, and individuals.

 Tuscaloosa Co.
 Volunteer Organizations Active in Disasters (VOAD)

-Tuscaloosa County VOAD is an association of different local organizations whose mission is to evaluate and analyze the most efficient way to deliver supplies and service to an area affected by a disaster.
+Tuscaloosa County VOAD is an association of different local organizations whose mission is to evaluate and analyze the most efficient way to deliver supplies and services to an area affected by a disaster.
 The association meets about once every three months at different venues across the county.